-Thanks to the relative difficulty of getting here (at least in the 19th century), Toraja's coffee plantations were spared from the coffee-leaf rust epidemic that swept Indonesia in the 1870s; as a result, Torajan coffee was so prized, a “Coffee War” broke out in the 1890s to seize control of the local coffee and its trade routes.
+Thanks to its isolation in the 19th century, Toraja's coffee plantations were spared from the coffee-leaf rust epidemic that swept Indonesia in the 1870s; as a result, Torajan coffee was so prized, a “Coffee War” broke out in the 1890s to seize control of the local coffee industry.

-Today, combat is the last thing on anyone's agenda, when seeking Torajan coffee.
+Today, combat is the last thing on visiting coffee lovers' agenda.
 You can buy a cup of hot joe in every coffee shop, restaurant and warung (street stall) in Toraja.
 For beans and ground, budget shoppers can head over to Malanggo' Market to buy inexpensive Robusta by the liter (about 10,000 Indonesian rupiah per liter, or USD $0.75).

 Where to Stay in Toraja & Where to Go

 Indonesia's tourism board touts Toraja as the next cultural destination after Bali, and their optimism is well-founded: beyond the cultural sites mentioned above, Toraja offers a few other adventures and activities well-suited to the hilly terrain:

 - Trekking and Cycling: Visit the villages around Rantepao and Makale on foot or by bike — the scenic highs and lows of Toraja's highlands consist mainly of rice fields and forest, interrupted occasionally by limestone peaks and distinctive tongkonan villages.
 (Read about Southeast Asia's other top trekking trails.)